a)

 granting scholarships no later than February 1 preceding the school year for

 which the scholarship is sought.
-The priority groups identified in subsection
+Each priority group identified in subsection

 (d) shall be eligible to receive scholarships on a first-come, first-served

-basis until the April 1 immediately preceding the school year for which the
+basis until April 1 immediately preceding the school year for which the

-scholarship is sought.
-Applications for scholarships for eligible students
+subsection (d).
+Applications for scholarships for eligible students meeting the

-meeting the qualifications of one or more priority groups that are received
+qualifications of one or more priority groups that are received before April 1

 receipt.
 The date of receipt for purposes of beginning the 10-day